Murder of Mona Tinsley: Early life

-Disappearance and investigation
+Disappearance

-On the afternoon of Tuesday 5 January 1937, 10-year-old Mona Lilian Tinsley disappeared after leaving the Guildhall Street Methodist School in Newark-on-Trent.
-This school was approximately 20 minutes walk from Mona's Thoresby Road home, and she would typically arrive home at approximately 3.50 p.m.
-When Mona had not arrived home by 5 p.m., her father began visiting her friends' houses in the hope his daughter may be at one of these premises.
+On the afternoon of Tuesday 5 January 1937, Mona disappeared after leaving the Guildhall Street Methodist School in Newark-on-Trent.
+Mona's school was approximately twenty minutes' walk from her home, and she would typically walk home either alone or with friends, arriving home at approximately 4.10 p.m.
+When Mona had not arrived home by 4.30 p.m., her parents—having initially assumed their daughter had briefly encountered or visited a friend or relative en route home—became anxious.
+By 5 p.m., her father, Wilfred, began searching the streets, enquiring in local shops and visiting Mona's friends' homes in the hope of locating his daughter.

 That evening, Wilfred and Lilian Tinsley reported their daughter missing to the police, who promised to launch an intense manhunt for the child at daybreak.
-The following day, an intense search was mounted.
+The following morning, an intense search was mounted, with Chief Constable Harry Barnes assigned overall charge of the investigation.
 This search involved canals and rivers being dragged, extensive door-to-door enquiries, and empty properties being searched.
 The police search was assisted by approximately six-hundred local volunteers.

+Investigation

-In response to extensive police and media appeals, two eyewitnesses came forward on 6 January to say they had seen the girl at a bus station in the company of a middle-aged man.
+In response to extensive police and media appeals, two eyewitnesses informed investigators on the afternoon of 6 January that they had seen Mona at a bus station the previous afternoon and that she had been in the company of a middle-aged man approximately 45 years old, 5 ft 9 in (69 in) in height and with a small, ginger moustache.
+This individual had been wearing a trilby hat and a distinctive fawn raincoat, and the eyewitnesses had seen Mona in the company of this individual at approximately 4.45 p.m.
 One of these individuals was able to identify this man as a former lodger of the Tinsleys; the other eyewitness—a neighbour of Mona's—stated the man had been notably wary in demeanour.

-A neighbour of the Tinsley family also informed the police that she had seen this former lodger standing alone, loitering on a street corner close to Mona's school, staring in the direction of the entrance to the premises on the afternoon of her abduction.
+A neighbour of the Tinsley family, Annie Herd, also informed the police that she had seen this former lodger standing alone, loitering on the corner of Guildhall Street, close to Mona's school, staring in the direction of the entrance to the premises on the afternoon of her abduction.
 Later that day, a bus conductor named Charles Reville confirmed to police that the previous day, a young girl matching Mona's description had indeed boarded his 4.45 p.m. bus from Newark to Retford in the company of a middle-aged man, and the pair had alighted his bus at Grove Street, Retford.
 Reville ominously added that this man had purchased a return ticket for himself, but only a single half-fare ticket for the girl.
 Reville's claims were independently substantiated by a passenger on the bus named Stanley Betts, who also claimed to have seen a middle-aged man travelling between Newark and Retford with a girl matching Mona's description.